-- Take strategic leadership responsibility for the school's safeguarding arrangements - Ensure that the school complies with its duties under the above child protection and safeguarding legislation

-- Comply with its obligations under section 14B of the Children Act 2004 to supply the local safeguarding arrangements with information to fulfil its functions - Ensure that staff working directly with children read and understand at least Part one of KCSIE - Ensure a named Governor takes leadership responsibility for safeguarding arrangements - Appoint a member of staff from the SLT to the role of DSL and one or more deputy DSLs to provide support, and ensure that they are trained to the same standard as the DSL and that the roles are explicit in their job description(s).
-Ensure the provision of appropriate support, funding, training, resources, and time to carry out their role - Facilitate and support a whole-school approach to safeguarding; this includes ensuring that safeguarding and child protection are at the forefront and ethos remains consistently high - Ensure systems are in place so that children to confidently report abuse, knowing that their concerns will be treated seriously, and they can safely express their views and give feedback; these systems will be well-promoted, easily understood, and easily accessible.
-Ensure that the voice of the child is heard and acted upon. - Ensure effective and appropriate policies and procedures in place - Make sure that pupils are taught about safeguarding, including protection against dangers online (including when they are online at home), through teaching and learning opportunities, as part of providing a broad and balanced curriculum - Adhere to statutory responsibilities by conducting pre-employment checks on staff who work with children - Ensure the school has clear systems and processes in place for identifying possible mental health problems in pupils, including clear routes to escalate concerns and clear referral and accountability systems - Make sure that at least one person on any recruitment panel has undertaken safer recruitment training - Ensure that all staff receive safeguarding and child protection training updates, e.g. emails, as required, but at least annually, including a thorough induction - Confirm that there are transparent procedures in place to handle allegations against staff, supply staff, volunteers and contractors - Confirm that there are procedures in place to make a referral to the DBS and the Teaching Regulation Agency (TRA), where appropriate, if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have been had they not resigned - Ensure that appropriate disciplinary procedures are in place, as well as policies pertaining to the behaviour of pupils and staff - Ensure that procedures are in place to eliminate unlawful discrimination, harassment and victimisation, including those in relation to peer-on-peer abuse. - Appoint a designated teacher to promote the educational achievement of CLA and ensure that this person has undergone appropriate training - Ensure that the appropriate level of check is completed on Governors - Create a culture where staff are confident to challenge senior leaders over any safeguarding concerns - Ensure that children are safe online by ensuring that appropriate filters and monitoring systems are in place, see Online Safety Policy for further information.
+- Take strategic leadership responsibility for the school's safeguarding arrangements - Ensure that the school complies with its duties under the above child protection and safeguarding legislation - Comply with its obligations under section 14B of the Children Act 2004 to supply the local safeguarding arrangements with information to fulfil its functions. - Ensure that staff read, understand and follow part one and Annex B of KCSIE September 2023. - Ensure a named Governor takes leadership responsibility for safeguarding arrangements - Ensure effective and appropriate policies and procedures are in place - Make sure that pupils are taught about safeguarding, that safeguarding is embedded with the curriculum, including protection against dangers online (including when they are online at home), through teaching and learning opportunities, as part of providing a broad and balanced curriculum - Adhere to statutory responsibilities by conducting pre-employment checks on staff who work with children - Ensure the school has clear systems and processes in place for identifying possible mental health problems in pupils, including clear routes to escalate concerns and clear referral and accountability systems - Ensure that at least one person on any recruitment panel has undertaken safer recruitment training - Ensure that all staff receive relevant safeguarding and child protection training updates, including online safety and expectations and responsibilities relating to filtering and monitoring systems e.g. emails, as required, but at least annually, including a thorough induction - Confirm that there are transparent procedures in place to handle allegations against staff, supply staff, volunteers and contractors, including when the school premises are let out to a third party

-- Ensure that safeguarding is embedded within the curriculum - Ensure staff in school are aware of, and policies are personalised to reflect, an understanding of specific issues such as peer on peer abuse and safeguarding children with disabilities and special educational needs. - Ensure that all practice and procedures operate with the best interests of the child at the centre with a firm child centred approach.
+- Confirm that there are procedures in place to make a referral to the DBS and the Teaching Regulation Agency (TRA), where appropriate, if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have been had they not resigned - Ensure that appropriate disciplinary procedures are in place, as well as policies pertaining to the behaviour of pupils and staff - Ensure that procedures are in place to eliminate unlawful discrimination, harassment and victimisation, including those in relation to child-on-child abuse. - Appoint a designated teacher to promote the educational achievement of CLA and ensure that this person has undergone appropriate training - Ensure that the appropriate level of check is completed on Governors - Create a culture where staff are confident to challenge senior leaders over any safeguarding concerns - Understand that online safeguarding is an interrelated and running theme through safeguarding practice.
+Ensure that children are safe online by ensuring that appropriate filters and monitoring systems are in place and regularly review their effectiveness, understanding those children that are potentially at greater risk of harm, along with the proportionality of costs versus safeguarding risks.
+(See Online Safety Policy for more information) - Put in place appropriate safeguarding responses for pupils who become absent from education, particularly on repeat occasions and/or for prolonged periods, to help identify any risk of abuse, neglect or exploitation and prevent the risk of escalation in the future - Ensure staff in school are aware of, and policies are personalised to reflect, an understanding of specific issues such as child-on-child abuse and safeguarding children with disabilities and special educational needs. - Partake and complete the S175/175 audit tool on a two yearly cycle (at least) as directed by the Local Authority - Be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and the local multi-agency safeguarding arrangements. - Ensure that all practice and procedures operate with the best interests of the child at the centre with a firm child centred approach.